sralhmoud/Prediction-of-liver-disease/README.md

 - **Evaluation Metrics:** Accuracy, Precision, Recall, F1-Score

 ---

+## 📈 Results
+- The trained models achieved strong predictive accuracy, with Random Forest and XGBoost outperforming others.
+- Analysis revealed that attributes such as *Total Bilirubin*, *Alkaline Phosphatase*, and *Albumin* were strong indicators of liver health.
+- Visualizations and performance metrics confirmed the model’s potential for supporting early screening processes.

+---
 ## 👥 Team Members
 This project was developed collaboratively as part of the **Data Mining course** at **King Saud University**.
 **Team Members:**
 - Sirin Al-Humud
 - Raghad fares
 - Aeshah almakhlifi
 - Luluh alyahya

-## 📈 Results
-- The trained models achieved strong predictive accuracy, with Random Forest and XGBoost outperforming others.
-- Analysis revealed that attributes such as *Total Bilirubin*, *Alkaline Phosphatase*, and *Albumin* were strong indicators of liver health.
-- Visualizations and performance metrics confirmed the model’s potential for supporting early screening processes.